-Based on the data available at the time of reporting, the actual 2021 performance was worse than the 2021 targets, for each of the safety performance targets.
-This is primarily due to an increase in fatalities and serious injuries which occurred within the 5 year average reporting period.
+Based on the data available at the time of reporting, the actual 2023 performance was worse than the 2023 targets, for each of the safety performance targets.
+This is primarily due to an increase in fatalities and serious injuries which occurred within the five-year average reporting period.
 This is consistent with what was experienced nationally during this timeframe, meaning there were external factors, beyond the HSIP program, that were influencing the increase in fatalities.
-One of the major external factors is that of the COVID-19 pandemic.

-Although the last two years (2020 and 2021) saw increases in fatalities and serious injuries the trend is looking to be more positive this year (2022), as Missouri is currently seeing a decrease in sever crashes.
+Although previous years (2020, 2021, and 2022) saw increases in fatalities and serious injuries there was a reduction in 2023 of over 6%.
 However, this has still not recovered to the point that the severe crashes are below what was seen before 2020.
-These still elevated numbers, most likely, can be attributed to the increase in speeding and aggressive driving observed throughout the state.
+This can most likely can be attributed to the increase in speeding and aggressive driving observed throughout the state.
 Additionally, Missouri's Fall 2020 state legislature repealed a helmet law for motorcyclists, which can be correlated to an increase in motorcycle fatalities.